Anishinaabe clan system: Bear

 Always the most numerous of the Anishinaabeg, members of the bear clan were traditionally the warriors and police (Ogichidaa), as well as the healers.
 Many members of the clan continue in these roles today.
 The bear clan provided most of those who participated in the Bad River Train Blockade.
 In fiction, the police officers in the novels of Louise Erdrich come from the bear clan.

 Eagle

 Now one of the most common clans, the eagle totem was once of the smaller clans.
-However, the number of eagle totem members grew when new members whose paternal ancestors were Americans were assigned to this totem.
+The number of eagle totem members grew when new members whose paternal ancestors were Americans were assigned to this totem.
 Since the first sustained contact by the Anishinaabe with the United States was through government officials, the symbol of the American eagle was taken for a clan marker.
 Members of the Eagle clan include: